cfolino/bookstack_docs/virtual-machines/pages/73_bookstack-github-export-publish-pipeline.md

 ---

-## Safety Gates

-Publishing is aborted if any of the following are detected:
+## Step 4: CI Leak Scanning (GitHub)

+A GitHub Actions workflow runs on every push and pull request to validate that no sensitive data is present.

+### What the CI scan enforces
+- No private key material
-- Internal domains
+- No internal domains
-- Internal email addresses
+- No internal email addresses (redacted placeholders allowed)
-- Unsanitized RFC1918 IP addresses
+- No raw RFC1918 IP addresses

-This guarantees unsafe content **cannot be pushed**, even by mistake.
+- No cloud API keys or bearer tokens

+### Purpose

+This provides a second, external safety net in addition to local sanitization and publish-time checks.

+Even if local safeguards are bypassed or modified, GitHub will refuse unsafe content.

 ---

 ## Repository README Handling

-`README.md` is treated as **repository-owned**, not export-owned.
+README.md is repository-owned metadata and is excluded from export synchronization.

-- It explains that the repository is a mirror
+It explains that the repository is a mirror and persists across exports.
-- It is excluded from rsync deletion
-- It persists across exports

-This keeps contextual metadata separate from documentation content.

----

-## GitHub Repository Model

-- GitHub is a **one-way mirror**
-- No direct edits are made in GitHub
-- History may be force-updated intentionally
-- Sanitized content only

-This model avoids drift and ensures consistency.

 ---